DCE49 will be accepting applications for 2024 from November 2023

 - Leadership and Evaluation

-Enable participants to develop an in-depth knowledge and understanding in the Areas of Professional Focus while at the same time help them to situate their emerging perspectives within national and international discourses with a view to shaping and giving direction to existing and emerging policy and practice agendas.
+This allows students to develop an in-depth knowledge and understanding in an Area of Professional Focus while at the same time help them to situate their emerging perspectives within national and international discourses with a view to shaping and giving direction to existing and emerging policy and practice agendas.
 During the first two years, students engage in two modules focusing on their Area of Professional Focus, and five core modules which all students attend together.

 It is also intended that the participants will have an opportunity to: